Meeting Materials | Program | Registration & Housing | Science for Everyday | Stroke OnDemand

 Q: What are symposia and how can I register/attend them?

 A: Symposia are special programs held each year before or after the actual meeting begins.
-Example: In 2011, we held the State-of-the-Art Stroke Nursing Symposium and the ISC Pre-Conference Symposium before the International Stroke Conference.
-Detailed information for 2013 symposia are available on the Stroke Conference Web site.
-They include the State-of-the-Science Stroke Nursing Symposium and the ISC Pre-Conference Symposium.
+Example: In 2014, we held the State-of-the-Art Stroke Nursing Symposium and the two ISC Pre-Conference Symposia before the International Stroke Conference.
+Detailed information for 2015 symposia are available on the Stroke Conference Web site.
+They include the State-of-the-Science Stroke Nursing Symposium, the ISC Pre-Conference Symposia I and II.